Jor2000/Jor2000.github.io-/_posts/2020-09-24-metadata-post.md

 in the way that metadata is utilized and received in both Jekyll and HTML.
 In Jekyll, if metadata is not included in a file, the resulting presentation of information given will not appear as changed.
 Metadata in Jekyll allows acess to HTML is a different story from
 Jekyll; HTML is able to recongize or receive metadata based on the amount of tags that notify HTML of metadata.
-Without metadata, none of the data that we deal with in everyday life would be structured.
+Without metadata, none of the data that we deal with in everyday life would be structured; the pieces of information that a user needed, would not be found so easily, rather the pieces of data displayed would be all over the place.